Web Application Firewall (WAF)

 How it works

-The Managed Cloud WAF integrates with Fastly and uses the cache logic within the Fastly CDN service to filter traffic at the Fastly global nodes.
+The WAF service integrates with Fastly and uses the cache logic within the Fastly CDN service to filter traffic at the Fastly global nodes.
 We enable the WAF service in your Production environment with a default WAF policy based on ModSecurity Rules from Trustwave SpiderLabs and the OWASP Top Ten security threats.

 Troubleshooting blocked requests